 Panelists included trailblazers in the food space: Groundwork Coffee Chief Coffee Guy Jeff Chean, Sweetriot founder and CEO Sarah Endline and Peter Work, farmer and co-founder of Ampelos Vineyard and Cellars.

-According to data from LIVESTRONG’s MyPlate calorie tracker, out of more than 2 million foods, coffee is the number-one food Americans consume.
+According to data from the MyPlate calorie tracker, out of more than 2 million foods, coffee is the number-one food Americans consume.
 That comes as no surprise, seeing as 54 percent of Americans drink it every, single day, at an average of three cups per day.
 The concerning part?
 Coffee is also the third most pesticide-sprayed agricultural crop (and first of the edible crops), following cotton and tobacco.

 Why Should We Care About Pesticide Use and Buying Organic?

-“There are a lot of reasons to care about organics.
+"There are a lot of reasons to care about organics.
 Number one: your own health and the health of your family.
-But number two: the health of these farmers and the people who live in those communities where spraying is happening,” said LIVESTRONG’s Jess Barron.
+But number two: the health of these farmers and the people who live in those communities where spraying is happening," said LIVESTRONG.com's Jess Barron.

 Being around pesticides can be very damaging to communities.
-A 2014 study from UC Davis’ MIND Institute found that pregnant women living in close proximity to where chemical pesticides were applied increased their risk of having a child on the autism spectrum or exhibiting other developmental delays by two-thirds.
+A 2014 study from UC Davis' MIND Institute found that pregnant people living in close proximity to where chemical pesticides were applied increased their risk of having a child on the autism spectrum or exhibiting other developmental delays by two-thirds.
 The association was stronger for exposure during the second and third trimesters.